galvaknin10/pocket-cube-solver/README.md

 * If you don't already have MongoDB, install it first.
 You can find instructions on MongoDB's official site.
 1. Validate parameters of connect_to_mongo function inside built_tree.py and start the building processes (this might take 2.5 hours).
 2. When building completed, export data to JSON format.
-3. Convert the JSON file into a and save it as a dictionary with serialize_json.py, where the keys represent the unique states of the cube.
+3. Convert the JSON file into a pkl and save it as a dictionary with serialize_json.py, where the keys represent the unique states of the cube.
 4. Follow installation instructions starting from step 3.

 # Algorithm and Time Complexity